calimero-network/core/CONTRIBUTING.md

 - Follow the repository’s formatting guidelines.

-- Update the [README][] file if your changes affect it.
+- Update the [README][README] file if your changes affect it.

 ## Issues

-Use [Issues][] to report problems, request features, or discuss changes before creating a PR.
+Use [Issues][Issues] to report problems, request features, or discuss changes before creating a PR.

 ### Solving an Issue